mrobertsonris/EmailThreatHunting/README.md

 2. Connect Sublime to Office 365 by following the detailed guide [here](https://docs.sublime.security/docs/installation).
 3. Add a new message source under **Admin -> Message Sources**.
 4. Follow the prompts.
 Sublime will automatically add the **Graph API Connector** once approved.

-Once the setup is complete, you can begin leveraging Sublime's capabilities for email threat hunting.

 ### 2. Setting up Sublime with Google Workspace